isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Land/VTL (Land) Checklist for Travel to Singapore.md

 <p style="font-size:18px; margin-top: 10px; margin-bottom:10px; line-height:1.35;">Follow the instructions provided by the officers and signages on arrival.
 Travellers must present the same set of documentation listed in <a href="#2A">Stage 2</a> for immigration clearance.</p>
 <p style="font-size:18px; margin-top: 10px; margin-bottom:10px; line-height:1.35;"><span style="color:red; font-size:28px;">⚠&nbsp;</span>Travellers who do not have the required documentation may be refused entry into Singapore by the Immigration &amp; Checkpoints Authority (ICA).</p>
 	<p style="font-size:18px; margin-top: 20px; margin-bottom:10px; line-height:1.35;">🚍 Travellers must board the same bus after clearing immigration, to be transported to the On-Arrival Test location.</p>
+	<p style="line-height:1.35;font-size:18px;">If detected to be symptomatic or COVID positive on arrival, travellers may be subjected to additional tests at S$30 (inclusive of GST) per ART or S$138 (inclusive of GST) per PCR test.
+Officers stationed on the ground will provide the necessary instructions.</p>
 </div>

 <div style="padding:10px 10px 5px 10px; margin-bottom: 0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;"><input id="3B" style="width:20px; height:20px; vertical-align:middle;" type="checkbox"><label for="3B">&nbsp;&nbsp;<b>(3B) On-Arrival COVID-19 ART</b></label></div>